-My wife and I just sold our house, and for the next 7 or so months while we build a new home, we are renting.
-The rental property has NBN installed and annoyingly the NBN box is located inside of the garage.
+My wife and I just sold our house, and for the next seven or so months, while we build a new home, we are renting.
+The rental property has NBN installed, and annoyingly the NBN box is located inside of the garage.

-You have to plug a modem into the NBN NTD device and because the NBN NTD is inside of the garage, it means the modem has to be close to plug into the appropriate port.
+You have to plug a modem into the NBN NTD device, and because the NBN NTD is inside the garage, it means the modem has to be close to plug into the appropriate port.

 There were a few options to consider ranging from expensive to affordable: